DCEDC recently unveiled a new, four-year, comprehensive workforce development plan,

 - “Inspired” Business & Education Partnerships – connecting students and industry to heighten career awareness.

 - Working with local employers to develop the resources necessary to successfully retain and recruit new employees and new families to our community.

 - Working with local municipalities to build the inventory of housing units available, focusing on additional multifamily housing options.

-The Door/Kewaunee Business and Education Partnership (DKBEP) is the one-stop access point for business and education connections in Door and Kewaunee counties, providing referral services to match business and education needs and resources.
+The Door County Business & Education Partnership is the one-stop access point for business and education connections in Door County, providing referral services to match business and education needs and resources.
 The Partnership strives to ensure that all area students have the skills and behaviors necessary to succeed in the ever-changing global economy, and that every student graduate from high school successfully prepared to enter skilled entry-level employment, technical college or training, or a post secondary university or college.
-DKBEP believes that “Education is Everybody’s Business!”
+The Business & Education Partnership believes that “Education is Everybody’s Business!”

 Local Advanced Manufacturing Career Promotional Video

 This program produced nine educational and informational videos on day-to-day operations inside the doors of seventeen of our local manufacturing companies.
 The occupations featured include pipefitting, welding, machine operation, steel and aluminum fabrication, sheet metal fabrication, assembly, mechanical engineering, CNC machining and technical drafting.
 These new videos will serve as a tool for our area high school technical education programs and workforce recruitment efforts for years to come.
 The results of this initiative will be to expose area youth to the many career opportunities available in the community and help businesses secure qualified employees.

 Job Shadow Program

 Allows students the opportunity to explore local careers of interest by job shadowing someone working in that occupation.
 The Partnership sets up the job shadow with the business, student and teacher/counselor.